Conanbranch/ai4code-transformer-baseline/README.md

 I placed 37th on the public leaderboard.

 ## Overview
-This solution is based on Amet Erdem's [baseline](https://www.kaggle.com/code/aerdem4/ai4code-pytorch-distilbert-baseline) and Khoi Nguyen's [baseline](https://www.kaggle.com/code/suicaokhoailang/stronger-baseline-with-code-cells) with several modifications to the model and data preprocessing.
+This solution is based on Amet Erdem's [baseline](https://www.kaggle.com/code/aerdem4/ai4code-pytorch-distilbert-baseline) and Khoi Nguyen's [baseline](https://www.kaggle.com/code/suicaokhoailang/stronger-baseline-with-code-cells) with numerous modifications to the model and data preprocessing.
 It uses a pretrained [codeBERT](https://github.com/microsoft/CodeBERT) transformer, fine tuned to predict the ranks of markdown cells in each notebook, utilizing code cells sampled from the notebook of the associated markdown cell as additional context.

 The code cells are sampled uniformaly, perserving the order.
 The input takes the following form: